My first infographic competition.

 After a bit of playing around fruitlessly, I settled on the infographic at the top of this post.
 I’ve a few days left to change it a bit if necessary, but I think that it does, on the whole, do what’s required of it.

-I like the idea of presenting the data using the combination of bars/line.
-Just a thought – putting it in order of state makes it difficult to spot a trend.
-How would it look if you displayed it in order of SAT score (lowest to highest)?
-I imagine that we would see a clear trend in the teacher ratios if it's ordered that way.
+1. I like the idea of presenting the data using the combination of bars/line.
+Just one thought: putting it in order of state makes it difficult to spot a trend.
+How would it look if you displayed it in order of teacher ratios (lowest to highest)?
+I imagine that we could see a clear trend in the attainment/SATs if it’s ordered that way.